featured image

 You should rest a brisket between one to two hours, regardless of the cooking method.
 Never rest for over two hours because your brisket will go cold and become dry, even if you reheat it.

-Resting brisket for at least one hour lets the meat fibers reabsorb the juices, so they aren’t lost when you cut into the meat.
+Resting brisket for at least an hour lets the meat fibers reabsorb their juices.
+This prevents them from being lost when you cut into the meat.

-Note: The only instance when you can rest for longer than two hours is when you place the brisket in an insulated container (more on this below).
+Note: You can rest for over two hours only when placing the brisket in an insulated container (more on below).
 Never rest brisket overnight, or it’ll develop harmful bacteria.

 The longer you let the brisket rest, the juicier it’ll be.
-Nevertheless, stick to the two-hour mark, or the brisket bark will turn into mush.
+Nevertheless, stick to the two-hour mark, or the brisket bark will become mush.

 3 Ways to Rest Briskets

-Brisket reaches maximum tenderness around 200 degrees, which is when you should remove it from the smoker and let the meat rest.
+The brisket reaches maximum tenderness around 200 degrees, when you should remove it from the smoker and let the meat rest.

-Remove any foil or butcher paper, and move the brisket to a dish such as a pan, quality cutting board, or another dish that can catch the juices, and let the meat rest.
+Remove any foil or butcher paper.
+Move the brisket to a dish, like a pan or a quality cutting board, to catch the juices.
+Let the meat rest.

 There are several different ways you can let the brisket rest.